Rebirth-Project/ufo-event-bus/README.md

 - Minimum Java version: 8
 - Minimum Android version: 8.0 minSdkVersion 26

-## Add Ufo Eventbus in your project
+## How to add Ufo Eventbus dependency in your project

 ##### Gradle: